Social Work- Bachelor of Science in Social Work

 Note: a grade of "C" or better must be earned for all "Required Core Courses".
 Students earning lower than a "C" in a class must repeat that course.

 Social Work Senior Field Experience (OPEN TO SOCIAL WORK MAJORS ONLY)

-The Social Work Methods courses, FSW 306 (Fall) and FSW 406 (Spring) must be completed in the junior year and must be completed prior to beginning Field Experience.
-The social work field experience is taken in the senior year over two semesters for a total of 450 clock hours in an agency setting (225 hours/semester).
+The Social Work Methods courses, FSW 306 (Fall semester only) and FSW 406/FSW 506 (Spring semester only), is typically completed in the junior year and must be completed prior to beginning Field Experience.
+The social work field experience is typically taken in the senior year over two terms for a total of 450 clock hours in an agency setting (225 hours/term).
 Students are required to register concurrently for FSW 411 (Senior Field Experience I) and FSW 412 (Senior Field Seminar I), and FSW 413 (Senior Field Seminar II) with FSW 414 (Senior Field Experience II).
 The field experience provides an opportunity to apply generalist social work knowledge and skills gained in the classroom to working with clients in an agency setting.